shaddad2189/shaddad2189/README.md

 - ⚡ Fun fact: I built my first computer at 12 and have been a proud nerd since!
 - ✨ My passion: [HCTIT](https://hctit.io)

+Note:  My personal GitHub is just getting started but as we all know internal org GitHubs are not shown and this should not be taken as indicator of prior exp.